pennions/JESS/README.md

 ## What it is not

-It was not intented to be a 100% complete library.
+It was not intended to be a 100% complete library.
 Just to get 80 - 90% of all the heavy lifting out of the way so you can add your own CSS as you see fit.